 The authority operates a five-year rolling programme of revaluation on its General Fund properties.
-During 2011/2012 the valuations were carried out by RICS-qualified officers of the Council.
+During 2012/2013 the valuations were carried out by external RICS-qualified officers.
 For details of basis of valuation please refer to the Accounting Policies.
-The Net Book Value of assets which underwent a revaluation during 2011/2012 was £5,644k and this resulted in a net revaluation gain of £801k.
+The Net Book Value of assets which underwent a revaluation during 2012/2013 was £3,404k and this resulted in a net revaluation gain of £2,367k.